casper-ecosystem/rustSDK/README.md

 ## Rust Project

-Add the sdk as dependency of your project
+Add the SDK as a dependency of your project:

 > Cargo.toml